willclarkson/lsstScratchWIC/README.md

 them.

 3. **TransientTest_CompareWithPanSTARRS-LikeSN2010mc.ipynb** -- computes the
-"transient" metric, for the two OpSim runs 1189 and 1092.
+"transient" metric, for the Baseline and PanSTARRS-like OpSim runs.

-4. **FigureOfMerit_4p3_Galactic_Supernova.ipynb** -- computes the density
+4. **FigureOfMerit_4p3_Galactic_Supernova.ipynb** -- computes the
-metric for 1189 and 1092, then reads them back in (along with the transient metrics) to compute the figure of merit.
+density metric for Baseline and PanSTARRS strategies, then reads them back in (along with the transient metrics) to compute the figure of merit.

 ### 6. HOWTO install sims-maf and maf_contrib, and get them working ###